ggfevans/powershell-compare-directories/README.md

 - Missing files between directories
 - Files with different sizes or timestamps
 - Optional content comparison with MD5 hashes

+## Requirements

+- PowerShell 5.1 or higher
+- Works on Windows, macOS (with PowerShell Core), and Linux (with PowerShell Core)
+- No additional modules required
+- Standard user permissions (admin privileges not required unless comparing protected directories)
+- Sufficient memory for large directory comparisons (memory usage scales with the number of files)

+The script is designed to be cross-platform compatible with minimal dependencies, making it easy to use in various environments.

 ## Usage